apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 :Network MTU:       The Maximum Transmission Unit (MTU) to configured on ``interfaceName``
 :Network Subnet:    The IPv4 subnet mask used by ``interfaceName``
 :Offline Reason:    A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
-:Phys Location:     [Visible by default] The name of the physical location where the server resides
+:Phys Location:     The name of the physical location where the server resides
 :Profile:           [Visible by default] The :ref:`profile-name` of the :term:`Profile` used by this server
 :Rack:              A string indicating "server rack" location
 :Reval Pending:     [Visible by default] A boolean value represented as a clock (content invalidation/revalidation is pending) or green check mark (content invalidation/revalidation is not pending)